 Some Christians Insist that Atheism is a Religion

-One of the most puzzling things about the sort of right-wing Christians currently afflicting the U.S. is that many of them are determined to debase atheism by bringing it down to their level, the level of religion.
+One of the most puzzling things about the sort of right-wing Christians currently afflicting much of the U.S. is that many of them are determined to debase atheism by bringing it down to their level, the level of religion.
 This has to baffle international observers because it seems that these Christians are defending their religion by arguing that atheism is "just another religion."
-Indeed, they are trying to have it both ways by simultaneously claiming that religion/faith are wonderful but that atheism is merely another religion/faith.
+Indeed, they are trying to have it both ways by simultaneously claiming that religion/faith are wonderful and that atheism is merely another religion/faith.

 Some Atheists Seek to Make Atheism a Religion